Alix2006/Terraform-aws/README.md

-# Complete EC2 instance
+# aws EC2 & S3

-Configuration in this directory creates EC2 instances with different sets of arguments (with Elastic IP, with network interface attached, with credit specifications).
+Configuration in this directory

 ## Usage